 This course will explore the historical and theological foundations of the seasons and flow of the Christian year and relate them to preaching.
 Students will prepare and present sermons for the various liturgical seasons and holy days.
 [3 credit hours.
-Instructor: Varies.
+Instructor: Rev. Kyle Brooks or Dr. Valerie Bridgeman.
 Frequency: Rare.
 Prerequisites: CT549, HB510, NT510, HM600, and WO500.
 3 credit hours.]